ikolim/StackExchange/Python/Kivy/src/QA46144734/README.md

 # Kivy Screen Manager and Clock Object

-This example illustrates how to use the Clock object to schedule function calls in the future at specified intervals to switch screens from first screen to fourth screen.
+This example illustrates how to use the Kivy Screen Manager, and Clock object to schedule function calls in the future at specified intervals to automatically switch screens from first screen to fourth screen.
 After the first screen has being displayed, it will change the first screen's text from "Hi I'm the First Screen" to "Hi I'm the Fifth Screen".

 ## Links
 https://stackoverflow.com/questions/46144734/a-complete-code-example-of-kivy-a-working-screen-manager-reference-written-in-kv